yuefan98/nleis.py/docs/source/getting-started.rst

 Getting started with :code:`nleis.py`
 =========================================

-:code:`nleis.py` is designed to be a toolbox that can be seamlessly intergrated into :code:`impedance.py` to faciliate NLEIS analysis and simultaneous analysis of EIS and 2nd-NLEIS. nleis.py also supports building nonlinear equivalent circuit model.
-Due to the nonlinear nature, the smallest building block is nonlinear Randles circuit in nleis.py, while single resistor and capacitor is supported in impedance.py.
-In short, nleis.py requires a wrapper function for the pair of linear and nonlinear respsone.
-A much detailed documentation will be provided soon.
+:code:`nleis.py` is designed to be a toolbox that can be seamlessly integrated into :code:`impedance.py` to facilitate NLEIS analysis and simultaneous analysis of EIS and 2nd-NLEIS. nleis.py also supports building nonlinear equivalent circuit models.
+Due to the nonlinear nature, the smallest building block is the nonlinear Randles circuit in nleis.py, while a single resistor and capacitor are supported in impedance.py.
+In short, nleis.py requires a wrapper function for the pair of linear and nonlinear responses.

 .. hint::
   If you get stuck or believe you have found a bug, please feel free to open an